SEAP Southeast Asia Pilot-1

 13 miles from Patong Bay

-In the north, and the largest of the three beaches on the headland, Naithon Beach offers good holding in the centre of the bay in 6-10 metres on a sandy bottom.
+In the north, Naithon Beach is the largest of the three beaches on the headland.
+It offers good holding in the centre of the bay in 6-10 metres on a sandy bottom.

-Good snorkelling may be found on either point.
-Ashore, you’ll find a beach road that leads to the airport, some new resorts and, in the small bay one mile south, the older Andaman White Sands Resort.
+You’ll find good snorkelling on either point.
+Ashore, you’ll find a beach road that leads to the airport and some new resorts.
+The older Andaman White Sands Resort is in the small bay one mile south.

 • B